 It’s time to talk about Mental Health

-With Mental Health Awareness Day around the corner, on the 10th of October, we thought we’d introduce (and reintroduce, in some cases) you to some of the wonderful individuals we work with.
+With Mental Health Awareness Month around the corner, in May, we thought we’d introduce (and reintroduce, in some cases) you to some of the wonderful individuals we work with.

 These are people with a real passion for, and expertise in, wellness and mental health – people who will elevate any WMHAD event you’re organising.
 They are available for virtual events, Q&A, panel discussions and workshops, as well as regular events that are taking place later in the year.